-Course Description: Post-Secondary Preparation 12 is a 4-credit mostly online course, offered in 1st Semester only, designed to help students explore and investigate future careers/areas of study through a variety of activities and assignments.
+Course Description: Post-Secondary Preparation 12 is a 4-credit, mostly online course (offered in 1st Semester only) designed to help students explore and investigate future careers/areas of study through a variety of activities, readings, reflections, and assignments.
 In addition, students will have the opportunity to research and apply for post-secondary scholarships, bursaries and other forms of financial aid.

 Course Content: This course focuses on the following areas: 1.
 Personal Reflection – "What do I do after graduation?"
 (Find answers via a "Personality Type", Work-Life, & Life-Work Values Assessments) 2.
 Scholarships, Bursaries, and Financial Aid – Search for, apply to and submit scholarship/bursary applications - all laid out month-by-month; prepare a budget; find links to a variety of private and government websites 3.
-The Scholarship Resume and Personal Essay – Build and create "living" documents that highlight & catalogue your various accomplishments 4.
-Off to College, Technical School, or University – Find out about the application process, course offerings, entrance scholarships, Co-op Programs, Academic Advising, the BC Transfer Guide, etc. 5.
+The Scholarship Resume – Build and create "living" documents that highlight & catalogue your various accomplishments 4.
+Off to College, Technical School, or University – Find out about the application process, course offerings, entrance scholarships, co-op programs, academic advising, the BC Transfer Guide, etc. 5.
 Taking a Gap Year . . .
 Is it for Me?– Research national & overseas volunteer/work organizations as an alternative learning opportunity 6.
 And More . . .
-What do you know about stress management, choosing a major, study strategies, memory techiques, etc.?
+What do you know about stress management, choosing a major, study strategies, what to do with a Humanities degree, finding a career that suits you, etc.?

-Students will complete Assignments 1 - 6 over the course of Term One.
+Students will complete all Assignments 1 - 6 (#'s 1 - 4 by the end of Term 1).
 Due dates are clearly stated at the bottom of each page.
-In addition, they will complete two assignments of their own choice from Assignments 7 - 13 by the end of Term 2.
-To access the West Shore Cross-Enrollment Form -Click Here (Upon completion, please return to me in Room 2125 in order to complete your registration.)
+In addition, they will complete two assignments of their own choice from Assignments 7 - 13 prior to the end of Term 2.
+Note: Students may receive an 'Incomplete' grade for Term 1 if Assignments 1 - 4 are not completed on time.
+The "I" will be converted into a letter grade once the assignments are submitted.
+To access the West Shore Cross-Enrollment Form -Click Here (Upon completion, please return it to me in Room 2125 so that I can register you in the class.)

 Methods of Evaluation: Assessment will be based on completed assignments submitted in a paper or electronic format (or a combination of both).
 A final grade will be determined in this course based on the BC Ministry of Education Guidelines.
 Each assignment will be graded using the Ministry's 4 point scale:

-Useful Post-Secondary Terminology --- "Educational Pathways" Certificate Certificate programs take between six and 12 months of full-time studies to complete.
+Useful Post-Secondary Terminology --- "Educational Pathways" Apprenticeship Apprenticeship programs offer combination of on-the-job training and related classroom instruction under the supervision of a journey-level craft person or trade professional in which workers learn the practical and theoretical aspects of a highly-skilled occupation.
+Certificate Certificate programs take between six and 12 months of full-time studies to complete.
 Diploma Diploma programs take two to three years of full-time studies to complete.
 Associate Degree An associate degree (AD) is a two-year program made up of 20 university transfer courses.
 Bachelor's Degree A bachelor's degree is a four-year degree.
 It's also called an undergraduate degree or a Baccalaureate degree.
 Advanced Diploma An advanced diploma builds on a previously completed diploma, or on at least five years of related work experience and is equivalent to a minimum of three months of full-time study beyond a diploma.
 Post-Degree Diploma A post-degree diploma builds on a previously completed recognized degree and is equivalent to two semesters of full-time, advanced-level studies.
 Master's Degree A Master's (or post-graduate) degree, is earned after completion of an undergraduate degree.
 Typically, the master's degree requires about 30 credits of coursework and takes 2 years of full time study beyond the bachelor's degree.
 In addition to coursework, the master's degree sometimes entails completing comprehensive exams and/or a thesis.
-Doctorate (Ph.D.)
-A Ph.D., typically completed after a Master's degree, demonstrates a person's competence in research and qualifies them to become professors.
+Doctorate (PhD) A Ph.D., typically completed after a Master's degree, demonstrates a person's competence in research and qualifies them to become professors.
 Doctoral study offers a unique opportunity for an individual to conduct intensive and prolonged research - often over several years - on a very particular topic, which usually leads to publication.
 Doctoral degrees are offered in the fields of medicine, dentistry, law, education, or any other faculty of learning.